SnapPetal/Endurance/README.md

 ### Using the API

-The Endurance service provides both REST and WebSocket APIs:
+The Endurance service provides a WebSocket-only API for real-time quiz interaction:

-1. Use REST endpoints for quiz creation and management
+1. Use WebSocket messages for all quiz operations (create, join, start, submit, etc.)
-2. Use WebSocket for real-time quiz interaction
+2. Subscribe to relevant topics for state updates
-3. Subscribe to relevant topics for state updates
+3. Send messages to appropriate destinations for actions
-4. Send messages to appropriate destinations for actions
+4. All communication is real-time via WebSocket

 ### Running from a Web Client